 (With multiple post categories, use a plugin like Yoast SEO to assign a primary category)

-(Display categories on your posts)
+(Categories display on your posts)

 (Managing your categories is important)

-(Select a category from the drop-down menu)
+(Selecting a category from the drop-down menu)

 Categories – Useful Tips

-(WordPress category – View)
+(WordPress category – View link)

-Post Categories – Sorting Features
+Categories – Sorting Features

-(Sort by category name)
+(Sort categories by name)

-Post Categories – Search Features
+Categories – Search Features

 You can search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

-(Categories Table – Category Pages)
+(Table of Categories – Category Pages)